How do you define treatment-resistant depression in your practice?

 Answer from: at Academic Institution

 Well, technically, treatment-resistant depression is defined as no meaningful response after at least two trials of antidepressants at therapeutic doses and durations (≥8 weeks).
-First step is to rule out inadequate dosing (try to reach max dose), poor adherence, medical comorbidities that could b...
+The first step is to rule out inadequate dosing (try to reach the max dose), poor adherence, and medical comorbidities...